 Clients and Services

-Clients: Trainees are expected to see approximately 8 therapy clients per week, perform 2 routine intakes (including an urgent intake in the Spring semester) per week, and attend all required meetings.
+Clients: Trainees are expected to see approximately 8 therapy clients per week, and perform 2 routine intakes or 4 Rapid Access appointments per week, and attend all required meetings.
 All independent sessions will be videotaped with the written consent of clients.
 Trainees may have opportunities to co-lead groups or other clinical experiences but these are not guaranteed training experiences.

 Outreach: Trainees will be expected to conduct at least three scheduled outreach presentations per semester (total of 6).